Why Stitch Fix Inc. (SFIX)’s Most Recent Report Reveals Some Hints About Its Future

 SFIX’s Market Performance

-SFIX stocks went up by 1.49% for the week, with a monthly drop of -36.73% and a quarterly performance of -48.68%, while its annual performance rate touched -90.76%.
-The volatility ratio for the week stands at 9.72% while the volatility levels for the past 30 days are set at 8.97% for Stitch Fix Inc. The simple moving average for the period of the last 20 days is -11.57% for SFIX stocks with a simple moving average of -69.55% for the last 200 days.
+SFIX stocks went down by -2.47% for the week, with a monthly drop of -33.93% and a quarterly performance of -48.80%, while its annual performance rate touched -91.50%.
+The volatility ratio for the week stands at 7.92% while the volatility levels for the past 30 days are set at 8.46% for Stitch Fix Inc. The simple moving average for the period of the last 20 days is -10.47% for SFIX stocks with a simple moving average of -70.53% for the last 200 days.

 Analysts’ Opinion of SFIX